Specialist dental bone grafting and gum grafting in Sydney.

 • Repair bone loss from trauma, infection, or gum disease.

-• Stabilise loose teeth by strengthening surrounding bone.
+• Stabilise loose teeth by strengthening surrounding bone

 Depending on your needs, bone grafting can be done after tooth removal, before, or during implant placement.

-How Long Do Dental Bone Grafts Last?
+Do Dental Bone Grafts Work and How Long Do They Last?

 With proper care and timely implant placement, your dental bone graft in Sydney can provide a strong, lasting foundation.

-Dental Bone Grafting Step by Step
+The Dental Bone Graft Procedure: Step by Step

 1. Anaesthesia